wgardner970/dycast/README.md

-# Zikast
+# Dycast

 *Under construction*

 This is fork from https://github.com/almccon/DYCAST, which is a tool to create risk maps for West Nile Virus.
-The aim of this fork is to create risk maps for the Zika virus.
+The aim of this fork is to expand this application so that it supports the generation of prediction models for multiple virusses, including Zika and Dengue.

 ## Parameters